Methodology

 Individual identification

-CommunitySafe aggregates data to the neighborhood level only.
-Individual people are never identified, named, or tracked.
-Crime-Map drill-down dots show offense type and the block (street-level) where a report was published — they do not surface victim or suspect names.
-CommunitySafe posts are anonymous and run through a pre-vetter that blocks names, addresses below the block level, and license plates.
+CommunitySafe only groups data down to the neighborhood level.
+We never name, identify, or track individual people.
+On the Crime Map, each dot shows the type of offense and the block where a report was filed.
+It never shows victim or suspect names.
+CommunitySafe posts are anonymous and pass through a check that blocks names, exact addresses, and license plates.